Loading....

 Deep Time Walk

-A Deep Time Walk is a transformative journey through 4.6bn years of Earth history via a 4.6km walk, where each metre you walk equates to 1 million years.
+A Deep Time Walk is a transformative journey through 4.6 billion years of Earth history via a 4.6 km walk, where each metre you walk equates to 1 million years.
 It provides a deep experience that invites participants to view the world differently, encouraging positive action and collective advocacy for a regenerative Earth.

 Starting at the formation of the solar system and the creation of Earth, a Deep Time Walk covers some of the most significant events and key revolutions in Earth’s deep history, including the formation of the Moon, the oceans, the atmosphere, the early evolution of single-celled life, plate tectonics, multicellular life, the Cambrian Explosion, mass extinctions, dinosaurs and right at the end, our own species, humans.